 𝐉𝐞𝐧 𝐁𝐚𝐮𝐞𝐫𝐬𝐚𝐜𝐡𝐬 𝐖𝐚𝐧𝐭𝐬 𝐭𝐨 𝐆𝐞𝐭 𝐓𝐡𝐞 𝐖𝐨𝐫𝐝 𝐎𝐮𝐭 𝐚𝐛𝐨𝐮𝐭 𝐀𝐢𝐫 𝐕𝐞𝐬𝐭𝐬

 Inflatable Air Vests as safety equipment are seen more and more in the world of show jumping as well as in the hunter and equitation disciplines.
 Some people advocate for them, others have their doubts.

 At the end of last year Jennifer Bauersachs, one of the best and most respected hunter riders in the country, was flatting a horse at her winter barn in Wellington, FL.
 Her horse spooked from a loud noise, and a freak accident followed.

 Bauersachs was wearing her air vest, but the vest didn’t go off because rider and horse fell together.
-An air vest only deploys when the rider separates from the horse, triggering inflation.
+A horseback riding air vest only deploys when the rider separates from the horse, triggering inflation.
 Because Bauersachs and the horse both went down, the vest didn’t blow up until the horse got up, and Bauersachs didn’t.
 Bauersachs sustained 8 broken ribs, a collapsed lung, a broken collarbone, and a concussion.
 The position of the canister in the vest, and the fact that the vest inflated after she had fallen, may have contributed to her injuries.

 𝐃𝐨 𝐲𝐨𝐮𝐫 𝐡𝐨𝐦𝐞𝐰𝐨𝐫𝐤!